 There are numerous factors and conditions that can affect hair growth, but by far the most common culprit of hair thinning is Androgenic Alopecia (Male Pattern Baldness), a hereditary form of hair loss.
 Those with this condition inherit hair follicles that are sensitive to hormonal buildup known as dihydrotestosterone (DHT).
 Hair loss results from the progressive miniaturization of these hair follicles, which leads to shorter and finer hair at the end of each cycle of hair growth.

 More specifically, baldness occurs when testosterone combines with an enzyme known as Alpha reductase, which transforms testosterone to DHT.
 DHT attacks and shrinks the papilla and in time the hair suffocates and the anagen phase of the life cycle gradually becomes shorter and shorter.
 Eventually these follicles stop producing hair altogether.
 Hair loss in women occurs in the same way or due to a variety of other hair loss causes.

 REVIVING THE HAIR CYCLE

 If you are suffering from hair loss, there is a hair loss treatment that will work for you, no matter your hair loss level.
-FDA-cleared laser technology and the FDA-approved medication minoxidil (included in Hair Club's EXT® system) can slow and reverse hair thinning by clearing DHT out of your system, leaving your hair free to grow thicker and more naturally again.
+FDA-cleared laser technology and the FDA-approved medication minoxidil (included in Hair Club's EXT® program) can slow and minimize futher hair thinning.

 Hair transplantation surgery works by placing healthy follicles that are more resistant to DHT from the back and sides of the head into thinning or balding areas.
 Nourished by the scalp’s rich system of capillaries, the follicles take root and restart the hair cycle, beginning with the telogen phase.